oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

     - The **Risk level** chart shows you a percentage breakdown of the different risk levels (High, Medium, Low, Advisory, and Evaluate) across all target databases in the selected compartment(s).
     - The **Risks by category** chart shows you a percentage breakdown of the different risk categories (User accounts, Privileges and roles, Authorization control, Data encryption, Fine-grained access, Auditing, and Database configurations) across target databases in the selected compartment(s).
-    - The **Top 5 common controls** chart shows a bar graph of the number of target databases at each risk level for each of the top five common controls.
+    - The **Top 5 common security controls** chart shows a bar graph of the number of target databases at each risk level for each of the top five common controls.
 The top five common controls are the five security controls that Oracle considers the most important to the security of your target databases.
 Clicking on any of the bars will show you the list of target databases associated with the selected data.

      ![Security assessment overview charts for all targets](images/sa_overview_charts.png "Security assessment overview charts for all targets")